Cox Cable TV for Seniors in 2024

 Choosing the Best Cox Cable TV Package

 Cox does a great job outlining the details of its two cable TV packages.
-We didn’t have to dig too deep to get information, which we appreciate.
+We didn’t have to dig too deep to get the information we needed, which we appreciate.
 Some providers hide exact prices or extra fees until you’ve input your address and selected a package.
 We are big fans of transparency!

-Cox offers a cable TV package starting at $61 monthly.
-It can exceed $200 per month, depending on your customized package.
-Remember that prices will also vary by your location.
-If you’re an absolute TV-lover or prefer to watch the news for a few minutes daily, selecting a Cox package that fits your TV viewing habits is pretty straightforward.
+Cox offers a cable TV package starting at $53 per month, but this can exceed $200 per month depending on how you customize your package.
+Keep in mind that prices will also vary by your location.
+If you’re an absolute TV-lover or prefer just to watch the news for a few minutes a day, selecting a Cox package that fits your TV viewing habits is pretty straightforward.

 The Basic Cable TV Package: Cox Contour TV Starter

-Starting at $61 per month, Cox TV Starter is the provider’s least expensive package.
-It’s about half the cost of starter packages from other major cable TV providers we’ve reviewed, like Xfinity or Mediacom.
-Remember, this bare-bones option only offers 75 channels, 50 of which are music channels, so it’s ideal for budget-conscious older adults who just want a few common networks.
-If you wish to get the latest news, listen to commercial-free tunes, and access broadcast television, the Cox TV Starter package will be right up your alley.
+Starting at $53 per month, Cox TV Starter is the provider’s least expensive package.
+It’s about half the cost of starter packages from other major cable TV providers we’ve reviewed like Xfinity or Mediacom.
+Remember, this bare-bones option only offers 75 channels, 50 of which are music channels, so it’s good for budget-conscious older adults who just want a few basic networks.
+If you’re looking to get the latest news, listen to commercial-free tunes, and access broadcast television, the Cox TV Starter package will be right up your alley.
 On the other hand, Cox Contour TV is the better option if you’re looking for more channels and bells and whistles.

 The Entertainment Upgrade: Cox Contour TV Preferred

-Starting at $115 per month with 140+ channels, Cox Contour TV is a bit pricey.
-For comparison, Xfinity offers a similar package for about the same monthly price as Cox.
+Starting at $98 per month with 140+ channels, Cox Contour TV is a bit pricey.
+For comparison, Xfinity offers a similar package for about the same price per month as Cox.
 Still, this package comes with some great perks.
-You can stream your favorite shows and movies directly from your tablet or smartphone with Cox’s Contour TV.
+With Cox’s Contour TV, you can stream your favorite shows and movies straight from your tablet or smartphone.
 Since 62 percent of Americans over the age of 70 use a smartphone, being able to watch TV on a handheld device is perfect for on-the-go seniors.1

 *Prices vary by location